-In response to the residents who experienced harm; in consultation with the individuals and their families, we reviewed their care and support plans and introduced additional measures, including the use of fall technology.
+In response to the residents who experienced harm; in consultation with the individuals and their family, we reviewed their care and support plans, and introduced additional measures, including the use of temperature checks for hot drinks and falls technology.

-This is the sixth year of the duty of candour being in operation and it has helped focus our learning and planning for improvements as a service and as a company.
+Duty of candour informs our learning and planning for improvements as a service, and as a company.
 It has helped us to remember that people who use our services have the right to know when things could be better, as well as when they go well.